 React Js

-React applications are composed of different independent components as we have learned.
-Every component has its own lifecycle.
-A react component lifecycle is a different set of methods which are invoked by different component’s execution phases.
-We can only have the lifecycle method in the class components, the functional components but the hooks used in functional components and follow the ES6 practices when you hire more advanced react developers.
+React applications are composed of different independent components, each with its own lifecycle.
+A React component lifecycle is a set of methods that are invoked during different phases of a component’s execution.
+We can only have the lifecycle methods in class components, while functional components use hooks to manage their lifecycle, following ES6 practices.
+When you hire reactjs developer, they will leverage these lifecycle methods and hooks to build efficient and scalable applications.

 Basically, the life cycle of components contains 4 different phases.